Friday, October 19, 2007

 Should a new Commissioner prove necessary, he shall be elected during the off-season from the populous of the league that is qualified by serving a term in the league of no less than three years.
 The commissioner shall be elected by a three-fourths majority.
 In the event this is not possible after three votes, a simple majority will be necessary.
 The majority vote needs to be held twenty-four hours after the initial voting.
 No member may abstain from a vote on this subject.

-A Commissioner can be removed by a unanimous league vote, which shall be the remaining seven-sevenths of the membership; minus the Commissioner.
+A Commissioner can be removed by a unanimous league vote, of the membership.
 A league owner may also be removed in the same manner.

-In case of removal of the Commissioner from office, or of his death, resignation, or inability to discharge the powers of the said office during the season, the same shall devolve on the Executive Committee Chairman.
+In case of removal of the Commissioner from office, or of his death, resignation, or inability to discharge the powers of the said office during the season, the same shall devolve on the Executive Committee Chairman (see Article III, section 4 for exception).
 In such a time the Executive Committee Chairman shall give up his office to become Acting Commissioner of the TCFL.
 The Commissioner shall pre-determine the next in line for Executive Committee Chairmanship, and an alternate Executive Committee member shall become active.
 A new alternate shall be appointed at such a time.

 Section 2: The primary responsibility of the Commissioner’s Office is to maintain the integrity and competition of the league.
 He may use his Executive Powers to preserve and maintain this integrity, including the deprivation of waiver or draft picks to any party who is negligent in disrupting the league's interests.
 Fines may also be invoked by the Commissioner to punish the same detrimental actions.